jonnonz1/nz-statute-book/acts/public/1908/life-insurance-act-1908.md

 ### 40H Report of judicial manager to be filed
 (1) The report of a judicial manager under section 40F of this Act shall be filed with the Court within 12 months after the appointment of the judicial manager, or within such longer period as the Court may allow, on application made to it by the judicial manager.
-(2) A copy of the report or a summary of it shall be sent to the Minister, the chief executive of the Ministry of Economic Development, the Government Actuary, every policyholder of and shareholder in the company, and to every creditor and director of the company and to such other persons as the judicial manager considers it appropriate or desirable should receive such copy or summary.
+(2) A copy of the report or a summary of it shall be sent to the Minister, the chief executive of the Ministry of Economic Development, every policyholder of and shareholder in the company, and to every creditor and director of the company and to such other persons as the judicial manager considers it appropriate or desirable should receive such copy or summary.
 (3) Every person to whom a copy of the report or a summary of it is sent shall be entitled to make submissions in writing on the matters contained in the report to the judicial manager within such period not exceeding 3 months as may be specified.
 (4) The judicial manager shall forthwith make a supplementary report to the Court on any such submissions.